98 LEC: Working with OpenAI’s API

 cat(ai_response)

-1. Define the problem: Clearly state the problem or question that needs to be answered using data and analytics.
+1. Define the problem: Clearly outline the problem to be solved and the goals of the project.

-2. Data collection: Gather relevant data from various sources, such as databases, APIs, surveys, or web scraping.
+2. Data collection: Gather relevant data from various sources, ensuring it is accurate and complete.

-5. Feature engineering: Create new features or transform existing ones to optimize model performance and improve predictive power.
+5. Feature engineering: Create new features or transform existing ones to improve model performance.

-6. Model selection: Choose the most appropriate machine learning model or algorithm based on the problem type and data characteristics.
+6. Model selection: Choose the most appropriate machine learning model for the problem at hand.

-7. Model training: Train the selected model on the prepared data to learn patterns and relationships.
+7. Model training: Train the selected model on the data to learn patterns and make predictions.

-8. Model evaluation: Evaluate the model’s performance using metrics such as accuracy, precision, recall, or ROC curve to assess its effectiveness.
+8. Model evaluation: Evaluate the model’s performance using metrics such as accuracy, precision, recall, or F1 score.

-9. Model tuning: Fine-tune the model by adjusting hyperparameters and optimizing its performance through techniques like cross-validation or grid search.
+9. Model optimization: Fine-tune the model by adjusting hyperparameters or using techniques like cross-validation to improve performance.

-10. Model deployment: Deploy the trained model into production or make predictions on new data to solve the problem and deliver insights or recommendations.
+10. Deployment: Deploy the final model into production to make predictions on new data.

 98.2.4 Step 4: Understanding Token Usage